 Here are a few brief suggestions on effective practice/study techniques.
 See your instructor if you have questions, or need help in developing an effective study technique.

 Make your mouth or hand do what your mind is learning Study out loud.
 Do go to the lab and work on the tapes.
 Study with a friend, thus involving yourself in speaking and listening.
+Try to write sentences or a short paragraph using the skills you have practiced orally.

 If you study by reading silently, you draw only upon your visual memory.